Display of Hindu idols from the Bengali Association of Merseyside

 8 October 2013 to 22 January 2014

 Durga Puja is one of the most important religious Hindu festivals.
 It unites Bengali people across the world.
-The five day festival, celebrated 10 to 14 October this year, reconnects family, friends and relatives.
+The five day festival, celebrated 10 to 14 October in 2013, reconnects family, friends and relatives.
 They come together to worship the victory of good defeating evil.

 These idols were used by the Bengali Association of Merseyside every year as part of their celebrations.
 The Association was formed in 1977 to bring together people from India with Bengali Hindu heritage.